 Tips on how to make perfect curd/yogurt at home:

-- Type of Milk: Use whole Fat milk to get a thick curd.
-Fresh milk, homogenized or non homogenised milk varities can be used to make curd.
+- Type of Milk: Use whole Fat milk to get thick curd.
+Fresh milk, homogenized, or non-homogenized milk varieties can be used to make the curd.

-- Type of Starter: Homemade curd, store bought curd or any plain commercial yogurt with live cultures or commercial yogurt can be used as a starter culture.
-If using store bought curd/yogurt with live culture, you may need to add a tbsp of curd/yogurt as a starter for 500 ml of milk to make curd.
+- Type of Starter: Homemade curd, store-bought curd, or any plain commercial yogurt with live cultures or commercial yogurt can be used as a starter culture.
+If using store-bought curd/yogurt with live culture, you may need to add a tbsp of curd/yogurt as a starter for 500 ml of milk to make the curd.

-- If the climate is cold, it may take more time for curd to set.
-Also its recommended to keep the curd in warm place like preheated oven to get set.
+- If the climate is cold, it may take more time for the curd to set.
+Also, it's recommended keeping the curd in a warm place like a preheated oven to get set.

 - The curd/yogurt may turn sour two reasons: if your starter culture is sour or if more quantity of starter culture is used for making curd/yogurt.